Savage stands in near the Cathedral of Learning where a controversial statue once stood

 For Savage, a history of art and architecture professor in the Kenneth P. Dietrich School of Arts and Sciences, producing ephemeral, or temporary, public art is an opportunity to sidestep the often inscrutable process of placing permanent memorials and monuments and tap into in fresh ideas and more diverse voices.

 The idea caught the attention of the National Capital Planning Commission (NCPC) in Washington, D.C., and Paul Farber, a co-founder of Monument Lab.
 Over the past several years, the planning commission and the public art nonprofit, alongside the Trust for the National Mall, have taken that seed and grown it into Beyond Granite, an initiative designed to “create a more inclusive, equitable and representative commemorative landscape on the National Mall.”
-The inaugural exhibition, Pulling Together, will place work from six contemporary artists of color in and around the Lincoln Memorial and Reflecting Pool from Aug.
-18 to Sept.
-18. The exhibition is funded by the Mellon Foundation and features artists Derrick Adams, Tiffany Chung, Ashon Crawley, vanessa german, Paul Ramírez Jonas and Wendy Red Star.
+The inaugural exhibition, Pulling Together, placed work from six contemporary artists of color in and around the Lincoln Memorial and Reflecting Pool in August and September 2023.
+The exhibition is funded by the Mellon Foundation and features artists Derrick Adams, Tiffany Chung, Ashon Crawley, vanessa german, Paul Ramírez Jonas and Wendy Red Star.

 “We’re running an experiment,” said Savage, who sits on Monument Lab’s board.
 “And we’re about to see what happens.”